KingOfCramers/masamicooks/content/recipe/roasted-spring-vegetables-with-spicy-Italian-sausage.md

 +++

-Replace the sausage with a vegan variety and voila!
-It's vegan!

 ## Ingredients

 - 3/4 lb thin skinned potatoes such as red, purple, or white potatoes cut into bite sized pieces